 First, you’re going to proof your yeast.
 Just add 1/2 cup of warm water to a large mixing bowl (I use my Kitchen Aid mixer) and sprinkle 2 1/4 teaspoons of yeast over it.
 Let it sit for about ten minutes.
 It should get frothy.

-While your yeast is proofing, put some milk and butter in a medium-sized saucepan on the stove.
+While your yeast is proofing, put some milk and butter in a medium or small saucepan on the stove.
 Heat the milk over medium heat until the butter has completely melted and the milk is slightly scalded.
 (If you carefully tip the pan, you will see a bunch a little bubbles stuck to the bottom of the pan).

 Then you’ll remove that from the heat and add some sugar and your mashed potatoes.
 Mix that together until smooth and then set aside to cool for a bit.